North Hills, New York: Private

 The Buckley Country Day School is located within North Hills.

 Library districts

 North Hills is split between four library districts.
-The Great Neck Library District serves the portions of North Hills zoned for the Great Neck UFSD, the Manhasset Library District served the areas zoned for the Manhasset UFSD, Roslyn's library district (the Bryant Library) serves the areas zoned for the Roslyn UFSD, and the Shelter Rock Library District serves the areas zoned for the Herricks UFSD.
+The Great Neck Library District serves the portions of North Hills zoned for the Great Neck UFSD, the Manhasset Library District serves the areas zoned for the Manhasset UFSD, Roslyn's library district (the Bryant Library) serves the areas zoned for the Roslyn UFSD, and the Shelter Rock Library District serves the areas zoned for the Herricks UFSD.